Physical Standards (101.4.0)

 - More than 22 inches up to 30 inches long;

 - More than 30 inches long; or

 - More than 2 cubic feet (3,456 cubic inches).

 All mailable matter may be sent as Priority Mail Express, except matter prohibited by standards (e.g., certain hazardous materials).

 Service Features (113.4.0)

-Retail Priority Mail Express postage may be paid by adhesive stamps (604.1.0) or postage meter (604.4.0), or with USPS Click-N-Ship.
+Retail Priority Mail Express postage may be paid by adhesive stamps (see 604.1.0), postage evidencing systems (see 604.4.0), or with USPS Click-N-Ship.

 Matter mailed in USPS-produced Priority Mail Express packaging is subject to Priority Mail Express prices regardless of how the packaging is reconfigured or how markings may be obliterated.
 Priority Mail Express envelopes and boxes are available from local Post Offices or online at www.usps.com at no additional cost.
 Customized preprinted labels also are available by contacting your local Post Office.

 When sealing a Flat Rate package, the container flaps must be able to close within the normal folds.
 Tape may be applied to the flaps and seams to reinforce the container provided the design of the container is not enlarged by opening the sides, and the container is not reconstructed in any way.